 Students employed through Federal Work-Study (FWS) are allowed to work more than one job, but only one job through FWS.

-Graduate students with assistantships that are full-time commitments (that is, 20 hours when school is in session) are not allowed to work additional jobs on campus.
+Graduate students with assistantships that are full-time commitments (that is, twenty hours when school is in session) are not allowed to work additional jobs on campus.

-Student employees must enter hours to HR Direct on a weekly basis by noon every Friday so that their biweekly paychecks will be available.
-We ask students to let their supervisors know (in person or by email) once they've entered their time.
+Student employees must enter hours to on a weekly basis by noon every Friday so that their biweekly paychecks will be available.
+Students should let their supervisors know (in person or by email) once they have entered their time.

 Both the student and the supervisor are responsible for keeping track of remaining FWS balances during the academic year.

 Student Employment provides a spreadsheet to help you manually enter and track FWS student earnings.
-See "FWS Earnings Tracking" on the Forms page.
+See "FWS Tracking Sheet" on the Forms page.

-The Student Commitment/Balance Report is available in HR Direct to help you monitor outstanding FWS student balances; it lets you to determine what an FWS student employee still has left to earn from his or her FWS award.
+The Student Commitment/Balance Report (UMCA801A, UMCA801B) is available to help you monitor outstanding FWS student balances; it lets you to determine what an FWS student employee still has left to earn from his or her FWS award.

 NOTE: This report may yield an inaccurate result if the student has held more than one FWS position.
 Please direct your questions to Payroll: UMassDartmouthPayroll@umassp.edu